eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

-## 3° Add BOMAsBuilt Relationships to the Submodel Server
+## 3° Add BOMAsBuilt Payload to the Submodel Server

-The BOMAsBuilt relationships, you stored temporarily in your notepad editor from [step 2](#1-lookup-bomasbuilt-relationships-of-the-component) must be added into the submodel data service.
+The BOMAsBuilt relationships, you stored temporarily in your notepad editor from [step 2](#2-lookup-bomasbuilt-relationships-of-the-component) must be added into the submodel data service.

 > [!IMPORTANT]